gillisda/gillisda.github.io/smith-test.md

       callback;
    };
 ```
-Answer: The difference (after the fix below is applied), is that one is a sycnonous call and the other is asyncronous.
+Answer: The difference (after the fix below is applied), is that one is a syncronous call and the other is asyncronous.
 The first is simpler, but the second avoids blocking the javascript UI thread.
 So if the operation is possibly long running prefer the second, otherwise prefer the simpler code.
 Although not directly applicable here, an interesting alternative way to avoid not blocking the javascript UI thread is to use [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 ** What is wrong with this function**
 The line `callback;` should read `callback(a+b)`.